 * Please note that the following Member States are not bound by these Directives: Denmark, Ireland (apart from Directive 2005/71/EC) and the United Kingdom.

 The Roadmap provides further information on the initiative.
-Stakeholders are invited to provide feedback on the roadmap via this webpage.
-Feedback can be provided in all official languages of the EU, and may be published and taken into account by the Commission services during the evaluation process.
+Stakeholders were invited to provide feedback on the roadmap via this webpage.

-Furthermore, targeted consultations are also being carried out, addressing expert groups, forums and networks such as:
+Furthermore, targeted consultations were also carried out, addressing expert groups, forums and networks such as:

 See more in the Consultation Strategy.